irzadi/koei/docs/Austria/01 - Legal Foundation.md

 	In German language they are the so called **Fachkräfte in Mangelberufen**.
 Sectors that chronically short of workers are usually the 3D sectors: dirty, difficult or dangerous jobs.

 	In addition to being skilled worker in *Mangelberufen* the prospective migrant workers must  fulfill [additional criterias set by the Austrian governments](/Austria/05%20-%20Points%20Calculator.md) mostly related to Language and Age.
-Workers fulfilling those criterias and are being offered a job by an Austrian company are eligible to obtain a work visa.This visa is valid for up to two years and may later be extended or converted to more permanent form of permit
+Workers fulfilling those criterias and are being offered a job by an Austrian company are eligible to obtain a work visa.
+This visa is valid for up to two years and may later be extended or converted to more permanent form of permit

+The following is the verbatim article straight from the bill, translate to English:

 `AusIBG §12a Skilled workers remedying skills shortages in specific occupations.`

 `Foreign nationals shall be admitted for employment as skilled workers in jobs suffering from labour shortages as defined in the ordinance for skilled workers (Fachkräfteverordnung, §13), if they`

-1. `hold the relevant occupational training credentials;`
+1. `hold the relevant occupational training credentials;
 2. `score the necessary minimum points for the criteria listed in Annex B;`
 3. `are paid for the intended job the minimum pay rate they are entitled to under` `law, ordinance or collective agreement plus a supplement as normally agreed`